k2view-academy/K2View-Academy/articles/04_fabric_studio/04_user_preferences.md

 </tbody>
 </table>

- Note that the Delete button of the special debug environment is disabled in order to support debug on remote server.
+Note that the Delete button of the special debug environment is disabled to support running a debug on a remote server.